Rowlandoka/Bestfit-workout-api/README.md

 You can learn more in the [BestFit-workout-api App documentation](http://localhost:3000/api/v1/docs/#/Workouts/get_api_v1_workouts).

-To learn React, check out the [Swagger documentation](https://swagger.io/solutions/api-documentation/).
+To learn more about Swagger OpenAPI, check out the [Swagger documentation](https://swagger.io/solutions/api-documentation/).